gardens-git/mk312-bt/README.md

   - Check that resistors R35 and R46 are the correct 200k values
   - [See this thread on the message board](https://metafetish.club/t/mk-312bt-failure-20/)

-## MK312-BT Firmware

-1. We are using an external 8mhz crystal instead of the internal RC oscillator that the original uses.
-We need to set the fuses to enable this.
-   - LOW FUSE: 0xFF
-   - HIGH FUSE: 0xDC
-2. A patched version of buttshock-et312-frankenbutt-f005 is recommended.
-3. Obtain or modify a copy of the firmware and flash the result onto the AVR.

 ## Bluetooth Serial Configuration

 Refer to